iaalm/llama-api-server/README.md

 This project is under active deployment.
 Breaking changes could be made any time.

 Llama as a Service!
-This project try to build a REST-ful API server compatible to OpenAI API using open source backends like llama.
+This project try to build a REST-ful API server compatible to OpenAI API using open source backends like llama/llama2.

 With this project, many common GPT tools/framework can compatible with your own model.